sillsdev/TheCombine/docs/data_model.md

 ## Word

-- Vern
+- Vernacular

-- Gloss(es)
+- Plural

+- Senses - consists of glosses and semantic domains

-- File references - Currently, SIL does not store audio and video files of people speaking a specific word.
+- Audio - Currently, SIL does not store audio and video files of people speaking a specific word.
 We want to add that ability should SIL want to do that in the future.

-- Semantic Domain

-- Users

-- Part of Speech

-- Custom Field[^1]

 - Created